Tracking performance

 How do I know if a metric is “bad”?

-Compare to benchmarks, your own history, and other flows.
+Compare to benchmarks, your own history, and other workflows.
 A 10% open rate is concerning by industry standards but might be great if you were at 5% last month.

-What if a flow has great metrics but no business impact?
+What if a workflow has great metrics but no business impact?

 Engagement without outcomes means something’s disconnected.
 Maybe nurtured contacts aren’t becoming ready for callback, or re-engagement isn’t happening.
 Investigate the hand-off between nurturing and sales action.

-Should I pause a flow to analyze it?
+Should I pause a workflow to analyze it?

 Usually not necessary.
-You can review performance while flows run.
+You can review performance while workflows run.
 Pause only if you’ve identified a problem and need to stop sends while you fix it.

 Further reading: